WPI need-to-know map and 14-day/30-day study planning

 DaysFocusOutput by the end of the block

-1-3Exam model, jurisdiction rules, and need-to-know outlineKnow your class, application rule, domain map, and formula table access
+1-3Exam model, jurisdiction rules, need-to-know outlineKnow your class, application rule, domain map, formula sheet access

-4-9Collection system componentsExplain gravity sewers, manholes, cleanouts, force mains, pipe materials, slopes, and common defects
+4-9Collection system componentsExplain gravity sewers, manholes, cleanouts, force mains, materials, slopes, defects

-10-14Cleaning, inspection, I/I, FOG, and rehabilitationMatch tools to problems: jetting, rodding, CCTV, smoke testing, dye testing, flow monitoring, root control
+10-14Cleaning, inspection, I/I, FOG, rehabilitationMatch tools to problems: jetting, rodding, CCTV, smoke/dye testing, flow monitoring, root control

-15-19Pump stations and force mainsTroubleshoot high wet well level, short cycling, air binding, check valves, power loss, SCADA alarms, and bypass setup
+15-19Lift stations and force mainsTroubleshoot high wet-well level, short cycling, air binding, check valves, power loss, SCADA alarms, bypass setup

-20-23Safety and complianceMemorize atmospheric thresholds, confined-space roles, PPE selection, LOTO sequence, traffic control, and SSO first actions
+20-23Safety and complianceMemorize atmospheric thresholds, confined-space roles, PPE, LOTO sequence, traffic control, SSO first actions

-24-26Math and hydraulicsDrill unit conversions, area, volume, flow rate, velocity, detention time, and pump head basics
+24-26Math and hydraulicsDrill conversions, area, volume, flow rate, velocity, detention time, pump head basics

-27-30Timed mixed practiceComplete full sets, review misses by domain, and build a final one-page threshold/formula sheet
+27-30Timed mixed practiceComplete full 100-item sets, review misses by domain, build a one-page threshold/formula sheet

 14-day triage plan

-A two-week plan is not ideal, but it can work if you study like an operator preparing for a shift, not like a reader trying to finish a book.
+A two-week plan is not ideal, but it works if you study like an operator preparing for a shift, not a reader trying to finish a book.

 DaysPriorityDaily rule

-1Blueprint and local rulesDo not study blind; identify the class and content map first
+1Blueprint and local rulesDo not study blind; identify class and content map first

-7-8Pump stationsPractice alarms, wet well controls, pump failure, backup power, valves, and force main issues
+7-8Lift stationsPractice alarms, wet-well controls, pump failure, backup power, valves, force main issues

-9-10Safety/complianceRepeat confined-space, LOTO, traffic control, PPE, and SSO response until thresholds are automatic
+9-10Safety/complianceRepeat confined space, LOTO, traffic control, PPE, SSO response until thresholds are automatic

 11-12MathWork short calculation sets with units written every time